jayktee/metis/reg/spotify-predictor.md

 ## Communication

-Ultimately I was able to achieve an R^2 of 70% once I had conducted some feature engineering and added more training data.
+Ultimately I was able to achieve an R^2 of 0.698 and a MAE/RSME of 7.2/9.4 over 100 once I had conducted some feature engineering and added more training data.
 I developed slides to communicate my model development process and predictive outcomes, and have developed notebooks to explain the process.